 ICPA Qld has been lobbying for an education subsidy package within the Drought Relief Assistance Scheme (DRAS) for a per student payment for families in drought declared areas to assist with boarding school fees.
 State Council lodged a submission to the Review of the DRAS in August 2015 last year and will attend a public hearing in March 2016.
 ICPA Qld also provided a submission to the Rural Debt and Drought Taskforce seeking increased assistance to boarding school fees.

 News and Views is the official publication of ICPA Qld Inc and is distributed to members four times a year.
-It can be downloaded from this website but please be aware the file is large (4-5MB) for those… Read more
+It can be downloaded from this website but please be aware the file is large (4-8MB)… Read more

-The Branch Briefings is a monthly publication sent out to members as a communication tool between the State Council and Branches.
-You can view and download all the Branch Briefings from here. … Read more
+The Queensland Compass (formerly Branch Briefings) is a monthly publication sent out to members as a communication tool between the State Council and Branches.
+You can view and download all the… Read more